xiaolai/cccmemory/README.md

 # Claude Conversation Memory MCP

-An MCP server that gives Claude Code and Codex long-term memory by indexing conversation history with semantic search, decision tracking, and cross-project search.
+An MCP server that gives Claude long-term memory by indexing conversation history with semantic search, decision tracking, and cross-project search.

 ## Features